Skip to the main content

 Employment & Advancement

-Those who have no previous training or related experience may start in supporting positions such as rate clerk, route clerk, dispatcher, shipper and receiver or warehouse technician.
-Those who have related post-secondary education may start in positions of greater responsibility.
+Those who have no previous training or related experience may start in supporting positions such as rate clerk, route clerk, dispatcher, shipper and receiver, or warehouse technician.
+Those with related post-secondary education may start in positions of greater responsibility.

 Advancement opportunities depend on the size and nature of the organization and the individual’s performance and qualifications.